omaraflak/Bluetooth-Android/README.md

 # Bluetooth-Android
 Bluetooth is a Android class that allows you to communicate simply with a bluetooth connection.

+# Important
+I used a BufferedReader to read data from the bluetooth socket.
+As I'm reading with readLine(), each message you're sending to the Android must end with a \n.
+Otherwise it won't be received.

 # Sample

 https://github.com/omaflak/Bluetooth-Android/blob/master/app/src/main/java/me/aflak/bluetooth/MainActivity.java